run-ai/docs/docs/admin/runai-setup/cluster-setup/install-k8s.md

 # Native Kubernetes Installation

 Kubernetes is composed of master(s) and workers.
 The instructions and script below are for creating a bare-bones installation of a single master and several workers for __testing__ purposes.
-For a more complex, __production-grade__, Kubernetes installation, use tools such as Rancher Kubernetes Engine, or review [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/){target=_blank} to learn how to customize the native installation.
+For a more complex, __production-grade__, Kubernetes installation, use tools such as Rancher Kubernetes Engine or review [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/){target=_blank} to learn how to customize the native installation.

 ## Prerequisites

 * The script below assumes all machines have Ubuntu 18.04 or later.
-For other Linux-based operating-systems see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/){target=_blank}.
+For other Linux-based operating systems see [Kubernetes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/){target=_blank}.
 * The script must be run with ROOT privileges.
 * Inbound ports 6443,443,8080 must be allowed.
-* The script support Kubernetes 1.24 or later.
+* The script supports Kubernetes 1.24 or later.

 ## Install Kubernetes